 PhD Student @UniBo.
 Since June 2017, I hold a Ph.D. in History of Technology, from the International Centre for the History of Universities and Science, University of Bologna.
 I conducted these four years of research under the supervision of Maurizio Matteuzzi and Simone Paolo Ponzetto, with a specific focus on Digital Humanities.
 In my dissertation, I investigated how to combine web archive materials and natural language processing methods for getting new perspectives on the recent past of academic institutions.
 To know more: “The Web as a Historical Corpus” [link].

 Post-Doc @SFB.
-Since January 2018, I have been working as a Post-Doc on computational text analysis methods, as part of the SFB 884: “Political Economy of Reforms”.
-My next four years will be focused on developing new methods for cross-lingual classification, topic detection and scaling of political texts.
+Until October 2019, I have worked as a Post-Doc on computational text analysis methods as part of the Collaborative Research Center SFB 884: “Political Economy of Reforms”, at the University of Mannheim.
+My research in this context was focused on developing new methods for cross-lingual classification, topic detection and scaling of political texts.